mSvcBench/muBench/ServiceMeshGenerator/README.md

 ```

 ## Edit input parameters:
-Next, edit the ``RunServiceMeshGen.py`` before running it.
-It is important to edit the `graph_parameters` parameter, as it describes the generating process of the service mesh.
-In particular:

-* `services_groups` indicates how many groups of services can be executed in parallel while performing the simulations
+Next, edit the values of the keys in ``ServiceMeshParameters.json`` before running the ``RunServiceMeshGen.py`` that actually generates the mesh files (servicemesh.json and servicemesh.png).
+The meaning of the keys is:

-* `vertices` are the number of vertices a service mesh has (db excluded, more later)
+* `vertices` are the number of services that forms the microservice application (db excluded, more later)
 * `power` is the exponent of the power law distribution that defines the generation of the service mesh.
 Essentially, an high value of this parameter imply an higher probability that one vertex is connected to more vertices, on the other hand, a lower value of the parameter means a lower chance a vertex is connected to other vertices.
 * `zero_appeal` is the attractiveness of vertices with no edges, meaning, it is the probability that during the creation of the topology, a new node is linked to a vertex with no outgoing edges.
+* `services_groups` indicates the number of groups in which the of external-services of a service are divided.
 * `dbs` is used to specify if the service mesh is generated with services that behave as databases.
 You can specify a list of db names followed by the probability it can be chosen by the services.
 Three options are possible: